 Install from Source

-If you are looking for a package, try the main downloads page.
+If you are looking for a package or the generic binaries, try the main downloads page.

 Download the latest .tar.bz2 archive from the SF.net download page (and the corresponding .sig file if you want to verify it), or using wget: